verrazzano/docs/content/en/docs/guides/migrate/integrate/istio/_index.md

 ## Network Policies
 NetworkPolicies allow you to specify how a pod is allowed to communicate with various network entities in a cluster.
 NetworkPolicies increase the security posture of the cluster by limiting network traffic and preventing unwanted network communication.
 NetworkPolicy resources affect layer 4 connections (TCP, UDP, and optionally SCTP).
 The cluster must be running a Container Network Interface (CNI) plug-in that enforces NetworkPolicies.

-The following network policies must be created in the `istio-system` namespace of your OCNE cluster.
+Use the following commands to create NetworkPolicies in the `istio-system` namespace of your OCNE cluster, mimicking the NetworkPolicies that Verrazzano creates for Istio.

 {{< clipboard >}}
 <div class="highlight">